-- C5.1.7 Reporting and Retention of the Data.
+C5.1.7 Reporting and Retention of the Data.
 All data identified in Section C5.1.5 and all calculations in Section C5.1.6 shall be reported for each test.
-Data shall be retained for a minimum of seven years. - C5.2 Evaluation of Thermal Energy Storage Effect for C_D Testing. - C5.2.1 Purpose of the Test.
-This Thermal Energy Storage Effect Test measures the thermal energy storage of the airflow rate measuring apparatus in order to accurately determine the cyclic capacity of the dry coil as specified in Section 9.2 of ANSI/ASHRAE Standard 116 (e.g. the Cyclic Test for Single Stage System in AHRI Standard 210/240). - C5.2.2 Selection of Equipment.
+Data shall be retained for a minimum of seven years.

+C5.2 Evaluation of Thermal Energy Storage Effect for C_D Testing.

+C5.2.1 Purpose of the Test.
+This Thermal Energy Storage Effect Test measures the thermal energy storage of the airflow rate measuring apparatus in order to accurately determine the cyclic capacity of the dry coil as identified in Section 9.2 of ANSI/ASHRAE Standard 116 (e.g. the Cyclic Test for Single Stage System in AHRI Standard 210/240).